JCOQUE/TFG-ingenieria/README.md

 #### Things to keep in mind
 ##### Creating a deploymen in Prefect
-You can create a deployment in prefect with a `.yaml`, with a `.py` with the command `.deploy` or via CLI like I explained in the previous section.
+You can create a deployment in Prefect with a `.yaml`, with a `.py` with the command `.deploy` or via CLI like I explained in the previous section.
 Keep in mind that doing it via CLI, you'll be asked some question like:
-- do you want to set a schedule for this deployment.
+- do you want to set a schedule for this deployment?
-- Is the function you provided to execute stored in Github (or other storage placed)
+- Is the function you provided to execute stored in Github (or other storage place).
 - etc.
 <br>

 ![Prefect deloyment](Desarrollo/img/prefect_deployment.png)

 <br>
-This is important to keep in mind because I did not expect any interaction when executing this the `prefect deploy` command, and I did not know at first that you could set a .py in Github to execute via CLI.
+This is important to keep in mind because I did not expect any interaction when executing the `prefect deploy` command, and I did not know at first that you could set a `py` in Github to execute via CLI.

 ---

-When using the prefect deploy command, it's crucial to understand how Prefect fetches and uses your code from a GitHub repository.
+When using the `prefect deploy` command, it's crucial to understand how Prefect fetches and uses your code from a GitHub repository.
 The prefect deploy command must be executed from the root directory of your GitHub repository on your local machine.
 This is necessary because Prefect will use this root path to correctly locate and fetch your code from the repository.
 In other words, before executing the `prefect deploy` command, navigate first to the root directory of the repository on your local machine with `cd /path/to/local/your_project_folder`